AutumnEvans418/in-data-we-trust/README.md

 There are a year of publishing, title and an excerpt from the news in the columns "year", "title", "excerpt".

 Data provided by The New York Times https://developer.nytimes.com/

+# Running the Project
+1. Clone the git repo.
+1. Due to the significant size, the data isn't stored along with the source code.
+You will need to download the dataset.
+[See docs here](src/raw_data/README.md)